shijiew555/ReconRaptor/docs/design-doc.md

 The system is designed as a command-line tool that processes CloudTrail logs to detect reconnaissance activity.
 It employs a two-stage detection approach:

-1. **Stage 1**: Gather suspicious logs using either API signature matching or machine learning clustering
+1. **Stage 1**: Gather suspicious logs using either API signature matching and K-means clustering
 2. **Stage 2**: Analyze temporal patterns to identify concentrated timeframes of suspicious activity

-The tool leverages TailPipe for efficient log processing and provides configurable output filtering options.
+The tool leverages pandas DataFrames for efficient log processing and provides configurable output filtering options.
 The design prioritizes performance for large log volumes while maintaining accuracy in detection.

+### Technology Choice

+---
+**pandas DataFrames** were selected as the primary query engine after evaluating alternatives including TailPipe + DuckDB. pandas was chosen for its performance (processing large logs within seconds), language consistency (Python-native), and mature ecosystem.
+TailPipe + DuckDB were rejected due to language inconsistency (Go vs Python) and limited ecosystem maturity compared to pandas.

 ## System Components